-291 Statistics and Probability (H)
+291 Statistics and Probability (H) Trimester .5 credit 11, 12 NCAA

 Statistics and Probability (H) provides an introductory look at statistics from both an applied and theoretical point of view.
 Specific emphasis is given to collection and representation of data from experimental and survey settings.
 In addition the students study the basics of counting and probability.
 Throughout the course students have an opportunity to practice problem solving strategies and consider the major application of both statistical and probability theories.
 The Math faculty recommends that students enrolling in Statistics and Probability have a graphing calculator, TI-84 or TI84+.